 A full explanation on applicable limits for candidate contributions can be found in the Commission’s guide for contributors.

-Ban on Contributions from Contractors Doing Business with the City
+Prohibition on Contributions from Contractors Doing Business with the City

-A person who contracts with the City and County of San Francisco, a state agency on whose board an appointee of a City elective officer serves, the San Francisco Unified School District, or the San Francisco Community College District may not make a contribution to:
+Pursuant to C&GC Code section 1.126(b), a person who contracts with the City and County of San Francisco, a state agency on whose board an appointee of a City elective officer serves, the San Francisco Unified School District, or the San Francisco Community College District may not make a contribution to:

 - an individual holding a City elective office if the contract must be approved by such individual, the board on which that individual serves or a state agency on whose board an appointee of that individual serves;